HighStakesSwitzerland/docs/docs/index.md

 ##### Delegation guides, FAQs and more

 # Welcome
-### Stake on High Stake Switzerland trusted and reliable validators
+### Stake on High Stakes Switzerland trusted and reliable validators

 -   Enterprise-grade quality so you can stake safely and securely
 -   Delegate from your preferred wallet or non-custody solution